piyushmundhra/MovieRecommender/README.md

 ## Diagram
  > ![composite pattern](https://github.com/cs100/final-project-svole001-jhan136-pund001/blob/master/Final%20Project%20OMT%20(2).png)

  > The program will be using a Recommender class that will be the underlying algorithm for movie recommendations.
 We will be using public datasets to train the model.
-An object of this class will be a member of the Options class, which is derived from the userOptions abstract class.
 We plan on making multiple derived classes from the userOptions class so that the user can choose different filtering critera based on their needs.
+The two shown are Options1 and Options2.
 We will then create a main function that will have a harness using the userOptions class and interact with the user using the command line.

  ## Screenshots
  > The recommender system should start by asking the user for one of two options.
 The first option, chosen by inputting "0", would have movies recommended to them based off of whether they like or dislike a selection of movies presented to them.\